Building Arpeggio Pt. 1: Language Design

 In Part 2, I outline some basic music theory from a programmer’s perspective, which will be needed to build Arpeggio.

-1. Or maybe prefixed with #, or assigned as reserved variables, or enclosed in parentheses.
-I’ve changed it three times while writing this, and I’ll probably change it again before it’s done. ↩︎
+, or assigned as reserved variables, or enclosed in parentheses.
+I’ve changed it three times while writing this, and I’ll probably change it again before it’s done. ↩︎There will probably be a relatively low limit on the number of tracks to keep things fast.
+This isn’t going to replace your DAW. ↩︎